Cameron-Johnstone/ml-deployment-template/README.md

 Say you've worked hard to build and finetune a model.
 Maybe you've done this for a Kaggle competition.
 Or for your own protfolio.
 Now you want to make it available for everyone's use.
 But you're not entirely sure how to engineer your model into an API. **Well, this template project is meant to solve that problem for you!
 It is built for anyone who wants to quickly and easily deploy a machine learning model as an API.**

 It's specially designed with Docker so that your development and deployment environments are identical.
-It also allows for zero-downtime re-deployments, which makes the process of continuing development on your deployed model very smooth.
-Also, the fact that everything is Docker-based means you can easily translate this into a CI/CD pipeline as well.
+It also allows for zero-downtime re-deployments using Taefik.
+This makes the process of continuously updating the code for your deployed model very smooth.
+Also, the fact that everything is Docker-based means you can easily translate this into the CI/CD pipeline of your choice (the [`docker-compose.yml` file](https://github.com/RishabhMalviya/ml-deployment-template/blob/master/docker-compose.yml) has configurations for two basic CI/CD stages - testing and deployment).

 The zero-downtime deployment infrastructure available in this project is explained in [this Medium post](https://medium.com/better-programming/create-a-zero-downtime-deployment-of-your-machine-learning-api-6486cb6394c3).